• Defending a Socially Conscious Brand: A Q&A with Professor Tülin Erdem

 A brand that resonates with key audiences in part because of its positioning on socially conscious dimensions can be harmed when issues arise that allegedly contradict or threaten that positioning.

 Many businesses choose to adopt socially conscious marketing practices – adapting communications and positioning their brands to engage with social, political, or cultural debates.
-To explore how marketing experts might assess the potential for brand harm in litigation contexts, Vice President Laura O’Laughlin spoke with academic affiliate Tülin Erdem, a Leonard N. Stern Professor of Business and Professor of Marketing at the NYU Stern School of Business.
+To explore how marketing experts might assess the potential for brand harm in litigation contexts, Principal Laura O’Laughlin spoke with academic affiliate Tülin Erdem, a Leonard N. Stern Professor of Business and Professor of Marketing at the NYU Stern School of Business.

 Professor Erdem is widely recognized for her innovative research in brand management and brand equity, consumer choice, customer relationship management, decision making under uncertainty, econometric modeling, and pricing.
 She has also applied her research to develop expert testimony in litigation involving brand perceptions.